The Bird Of Paradise Flower – exotic, colorful, tropical and frustrating.

 Normally, a bird-of-paradise does not flower until it is about seven years old.
 It is possible for a plant to bloom a year or two earlier if it is pushed and given the best attention.

-It needs rich soil: equal parts good garden loam, peat moss, coarse sand and well-rotted manure.
+These banana relatives need a rich soil: equal parts good garden loam, peat moss, coarse sand and well-rotted manure.

 Feed with a soluble fertilizer once a month from April to September, or three times during this period with a dry fertilizer such as 4-8-8.